Intellectual Property License: Everything You Need to Know

 Most importantly here is that the licensor must still have almost total control over what the licensee does, and must continue to oversee the licensee in the same way that an employer oversees what its employees do on a daily basis.

 If you need help learning more about an intellectual property license, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5-percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.